JosephVC/React_OCR_frontend/README.md

 # React_OCR_frontend

 This repo is set to be the front end for the overall OCR project.
 It will allow the user to upload a pdf which will then be OCR'd by components in the Django back end.
-This front end will inially be a simple upload form.
+This front end inially was to be a simple upload form.
+The front end now includes a revised design, login/logout functionality which limits who can upload and see posts.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Works in progress
+ - The first page of a given pdf ought to be viewed as a thumbnail when a user logs in to see their (and only their) respective posts.
+ - Upon clicking the thumbnail, the user ought to be taken to the a page showing that particular pdf.
+Eventually, there will be ways to delete the post as well as edit the title and description of the post.
+Future plans include the ability to rotate and otherwise alter the particular pdf.
+ - When logged in, the user out to see their particular pdfs along with a noticable "Upload" field where they can either drag & drop pdfs or upload via an "Upload" button.
+Right now this functionality is on an alternate /admin/ page where it need not belong.

 ## Follow the Tutorial